Page header shows our skiers who competed at the 2014 Winter Olympics; (left to right) Scott Kneller, Sam Wells, Sami Kennedy-Sim & Jenny Owens.

 See latest updates below:

-Thank you for the ongoing encouragement and support!!!!"
+Thank you for your support and well wishes.

 Here is a link to Sami's 2017 podium run:

 SASC provides cash support to adult members competing in Snowsports at an elite level to ease the financial burden for their training and competition and to provide moral support.

 Applications for sponsorship are considered each year at the September Club meeting.
 Further information is available from the Club Secretary.